 To continue meeting our community's increasing needs — especially during and after the Great Recession — Family Promise of Morris County moved into a bigger space.
 After over two decades, we began offering Outreach services in addition to our original Emergency Shelter program.

 In over 30 years of existence, Family Promise of Morris County has expanded from a single Shelter program to offering just under ten programs.
-Encompassing the areas of shelter, housing, and outreach, our programs have transformed over time to best support both families and individuals.
-Our commitment to improving Morris County’s overall housing, economic, health and wellness outcomes is evident in our continual development of programing to best meet the needs of our community.
+Encompassing the areas of Shelter, Rapid Rehousing & Diversion, Housing, and Outreach, our programs have transformed over time to best support both families and individuals.
+Our commitment to improving Morris County’s overall housing, economic, health and wellness outcomes is evident in our continual development of programming to best meet the needs of our community.